 What is a Validation Master Plan (VMP) and How Do You Write One?

-A validation master plan (VMP) is a document that outlines the overall validation strategy for an entire project including the systems and processes to be validated, the schedule to be followed, and the resource needed.
+A Validation Master Plan (VMP) is a document that outlines the overall validation strategy for an entire project including the systems and processes to be validated, the schedule to be followed, and the resources needed.
 It defines the validation requirements and acceptance criteria for the site and makes sure that enough resources are available to complete the entire project.

 Table of Contents